snelsi/lethargy/README.md

 All options are optional:

-- `stability` - Specifies the length of the rolling average.
-In effect, the larger the value, the smoother the curve will be.
-This attempts to prevent anomalies from firing 'real' events.
-Valid values are all positive integers, but in most cases, you would need to stay between `5` and around `30`.

 - `sensitivity` - Specifies the minimum value for `wheelDelta` for it to register as a valid scroll event.
 Because the tail of the curve has low `wheelDelta` values, this will stop them from registering as valid scroll events.
-The unofficial standard `wheelDelta` is `120`, so valid values are positive integers below `120`.

-- `tolerance` - Prevent small fluctuations from affecting results.
-Valid values are decimals from `0`, but should ideally be between `0.05` and `0.3`.

 - `delay` - Threshold for the amount of time between mouse wheel events for them to be deemed separate.

+- `inertiaDecay` - Inertia event may be no more than this percents smaller that previous event.

 ## What problem does it solve?